ufal/olimpic-icdar24/docs/linearized-musicxml.md

 - Half and whole notes in 3/4 and weird/16 time signatures?
 How does counting "up" works?
 - `print-object="no"` creates invisible objects, check how they are used and why
+    - invisible rests: they should be removed and replaced with `forward`, since if they are not printed, they are not present in the score
+    - insibile notes: check the tie-hack
 - double barlines, repeats